mojotech/helios2/README.md

   - if it gives any errors, try the following command:
     - `docker-compose run web bundle exec rake app:update:bin`

+### Integrations
+There are a number of integrations used within the Helios app.
+A more detailed desctipition of these integrations including how to get started using them can be found [here](./INTEGRATIONS.md)

 ### Production Start up

 - `export PATH=<node path>`